 Who Are Hawaiians?

 The immigrants gradually became estranged from their native nation, forming a separate Hawaiian culture and identity.
-This involved the construction of cultural and religious centers, which were needed for the changed living conditions and were a necessity for an organized belief system.
+This involved the construction of cultural and religious centers, which were needed for the changed living conditions and necessary for an organized belief system.

 As a result, Hawaiian religion emphasizes methods to exist and connect to natural surroundings, instilling a feeling of communal existence and specialized spatial awareness.
-Their houses had wooden frames and thatched roofs, and stone floors that were covered with mats.
+Their houses had wooden frames, thatched roofs, and stone floors covered with mats.

 Food was prepared in Imus, or holes in the soil, with hot stones; however, numerous food items, especially fish, were sometimes consumed uncooked.